nittin-cz/xperience-by-kentico-aira-unified/docs/Usage-Guide.md

 - The session expires.
 - The browser cache is cleared.

+**Note:**
+Session duration and expiration behavior follows the authentication settings configured by Xbyk in the application startup.
+Aira Unified reuses this existing session, so its validity and any automatic refresh behavior are determined by those settings.
+Typically, the user will stay signed in unless they explicitly sign out or the session expires due to inactivity.

 ### Chat Features

 After signing in, users will be redirected to the chat page where they can: